magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Provider
 --------

-| We did not write the description to this field.
+| Provider which the trunk belongs.